Instance-Adaptive Video Compression: Improving Neural Codecs by Training on the Test Set: Conclusions

 \subsection{Acknowledgements}

-We would like to thank the whole Qualcomm AI Research team, but in particular Amir Said, Guillaume Sauti\'ere, Auke Wiggers, Yang Yang, and Yinhao Zhu for useful discussions and help with the experiments.
+We would like to thank the whole Qualcomm AI Research team, but in particular Amir Said, Guillaume Sauti\'ere, Yang Yang, and Yinhao Zhu for useful discussions and help with the experiments.

-We are grateful to the authors and maintainers of ffmpeg~\citep{ffmpeg}, Matplotlib~\citep{matplotlib}, Numpy~\citep{numpy}, OpenCV~\citep{opencv}, pandas~\citep{pandas}, Python~\citep{python}, PyTorch~\citep{pytorch}, scipy~\citep{scipy}, and seaborn~\citep{seaborn}.
+We are grateful to the authors and maintainers of ffmpeg \citep{ffmpeg}, Matplotlib \citep{matplotlib}, Numpy \citep{numpy}, OpenCV \citep{opencv}, pandas \citep{pandas}, Python \citep{python}, PyTorch \citep{pytorch}, scipy \citep{scipy}, and seaborn \citep{seaborn}.

 {}